suchirsalhan/suchirsalhan/README.md

 ### Hi, I'm Suchir 👋🏼

-I'm a Machine Learning PhD Candidate at the University of Cambridge, working on Natural Language Processing, working on **small language models**.
+I'm a Computer Science PhD Candidate at the University of Cambridge, working on **small language models**.

+Check out our group's work on [Pico LM](https://picolm.io)!

 - 🎓 I completed my BA and MEng at the University of Cambridge (Gonville & Caius College).
 - 💼 I've worked on offline Imitation Learning, XAI, and am looking to work on Graph Neural Networks.